shiv-iyer/Project-1/README.md

 ---

 ## Technologies Used
-(list everything out - HTML / CSS / JS / Bootstrap / Axios / Leaflet / Leaflet Marker Cluster / any others etc.)

 1. HTML

 2. CSS

 3. [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-  - Was used for main website components, including the navbar, forms, buttons, and offCanvas functionality
+  - Was used for main website components, including the navbar, forms, buttons, and offcanvas functionality

 4. JavaScript